 The solution?
 Keep reintroducing the lessons in small increments, and repeat them over and over.
 This commits the knowledge to long-term memory instead of short-term memory, where it is more likely to be lost.
 And with the introduction of smartphones and other personal mobile devices, everyone has access to their courses right in their pocket.

 The theory behind the success of microlearning rests on the notion that short, repetitive learning increases long-term comprehension rates.
 The more we repeat and use information, the more likely it is to end up being stored in long-term memory.
 That is why microlearning works so well.
 With the rising availability of mobile devices, everyone now has access to their own teacher, right in their pocket, where they can access training at any time from anywhere, whenever it is convenient for them.

-Are you interested in learning more about the benefits of mobile learning?
+Are you interested in learning more about mobile learning examples?
 Visit EdApp today to see how they can help.
-EdApp’s multi-award-winning mobile app is the new standard in eLearning and offers support for microlearning, mobile learning, spaced repetition and gamification.
+EdApp’s multi-award-winning mobile app is the new standard in eLearning and offers support for microlearning, mobile learning, spaced repetition, and gamification.

 Curious to see what microlearning looks like in action?
 Take Leadership and Coaching Management Styles course, one of EdApp’s free microlearning courses found in the extensive and completely free content library!